DaftSpirit/GorgeousInkedPotato/README.md

 * In js/socket.js you may replace the websocket address by yours.

 Then just launch index.html in your favorite web browser (works only in the latest versions of Chrome, IE, Firefox and Safari)

+# How to play with GIP

+type sclang commands in the pad.
+To validate and send commands you have two ways :
+* you can send one line by placing cursor on the line and pressing SHIFT+ENTER
+* you can send a block of code by selecting the block and pressing CTRL+ENTER

 Have fun using GorgeousInkedPotato ! =)